rikulo/rikulo-docs/stream/Request_and_Response/Request_Handling.md

         return connect.include("/webapp/footer");
       });
     }

-In additions to [HttpConnect.include](api:stream), you can invoke another request handlers directly depending on your requirements.

 > For information, please refer to [Request Forwarding and Inclusion](Request_Forwarding_and_Inclusion.md) and [Templating - Composite View Pattern](../RSP/Fundamentals/Templating-_Composite_View_Pattern.md).